Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs.md

 #### 1. Creating a new challenge page

 - Go to `src\app\monthlychallenges\(challenges)`.
-- Create a new folder for the challenge.
-Follow previous challenges for the naming format.
+- Create a new folder for the challenge and follow previous challenges for the naming format.
 For example, `sept-2024`.
 - Create a `page.tsx` file in the folder.
 - Write the content.

 > [!NOTE]
 >
 > - For repeated challenges, you can copy and paste the content from the past challenge's file and update it to fit the upcoming challenge.
-> - For a brand-new challenge, you need to write the content from scratch to introduce and describe the challenge.
-You can use the format of any previous challenge.
+> - For a brand-new challenge, you need to write the content from scratch to introduce and describe it.
+However, you can use the format of any previous challenge.

 #### 2. Updating the monthly challenge landing page